outpace/config/README.md

 com.example/greeting       "Hello World!"
 com.example/tree           {:id 1, :children #{{:id 2} {:id 3}}}
 com.example/aws-secret-key #config/env "AWS_SECRET_KEY"
+com.example/db-password    #config/file "db-password.txt"
 }
 ```

-As shown above, a custom data-reader (`#config/env`) has been provided to allow for pulling in values from the environment.
-If the environment does not have that entry, the var will use its default value or remain unbound.
+As shown above, custom data-reader tags can be used to [pull values from external sources](#external-config-values).

 The configuration EDN map is provided to an application in one of the following ways: